Intrinsic Universal Measurements of Non-linear Embeddings: Conclusion and extensions

+We study the fundamental problem on how to measure the information carried by a non-linear mapping $f$ from a latent space $\calY$ to the observation space $\calX$.
+We define the concept of $\alpha$-discrepancy, a one-parameter family of information theoretical measurements given by a function $\calD_{\alpha,f}(\bm{y})$ on the latent space $\calY$, where $\alpha\in\Re$.
+Intuitively, $\calD_{\alpha,f}(\bm{y})$ measures the discrepancy between $f$ and an isometry locally at $\forall\bm{y}\in\calY$.
+Our definition is invariant to reparameterization (therefore intrinsic) and is independent to the empirical observations.
+Both neighbourhood embeddings and deep representation learning are connected with this concept.
+It gives theoretical insights and generalization of these methods.

-Essentially, the proposed embedding $\alpha$-discrepancy measures how ``far'' an embedding $f:\,\calY\to\calX$ is from an isometry, when the $\alpha$-discrepancy achieves 0.
-We can further extend its definition to measure how ``far'' an embedding is from a conformal mapping.
-We have the following definition
+Essentially, the proposed embedding $\alpha$-discrepancy measures how ``far'' $f$ is from an isometry when the $\alpha$-discrepancy achieves 0.
+We can further extend its definition to measure how far $f$ is from a conformal mapping.
+We have the following definition.